Screenshot 2026 02 04 162110

 Don’t Wait for the System to Fail You

-A Written Designation must be signed and witnessed before a crisis happens.
+It’s best to be active and take action before a crisis happens.
 By adding this to your family’s legal portfolio, you are ensuring that a federal administrative error doesn’t turn into a family tragedy.